 It was a Friday morning and we had till 2pm to fish until we had to go to work.
 We worked the night shift and got up early on Friday to hit the river.
 There was 3 of us going fishing, Les, Doug and myself and we had commandeered a rental vehicle for the morning.
 It was in the lower 40’s when we drove out to the access road in the cold rain and tried to find a good spot to set up a few shore rods.
 It didn’t take long and we spotted another fisherman along the shore in a rain suit with a line in the water, sitting on a rock.
 We stopped the car and I walked down to the rivers edge to ask him about the fishing.
 He was an older fella and told me he hadn’t had any luck but he shared his secret bait with me which was a old tin with some dried and salted shiners.
 They looked and smelled pretty rough so I decided to stick with the tried and true floating cheesebait and nightcrawlers.
 I asked if he minded if we set up down the shoreline in an opening about 20-30 yards away and he gave us the go ahead so off we went.
 The rain was cold and blowing and it didn’t take long for us to get uncomfortable, standing around in the wet and cold after we baited up and put the 3 rods we had in rod holders.
 I had rain gear and I found a good place to sit down around the rods while Les and Doug went up to the car to dry off and run the heater for a few minutes.
 I’m glad I hung out in the cold rain because a few minutes after my buddies left I looked at one of our rods as it doubled over and started pulling drag.
 This fish managed to tangle the other 2 lines on the way in but we had our first trout, a very large rainbow around 5-6lbs.
 It was a blast to fight the fish and I couldn’t help but think our old friend Lucky was with us that morning along the shoreline.

-After we caught the first big trout that cold rainy weather didn’t feel so bad to Les and Doug so we were all 3 hovering around the rods shivering and waiting for the next fish after untangling the mess from the first fish.
-It didn’t take long and another rod went off and Les was fighting another good trout.
+After we caught the first big trout that cold rainy weather didn’t feel so bad to Les and Doug, so we were all 3 hovering around the rods shivering and waiting for the next fish after untangling the mess from the first fish.
+It didn’t take long, and another rod went off and Les was fighting another good trout.
 We got that one in and baited back up.
-Again and again we caught these large rainbows until the 3 of us had 2 nice trout a piece and we headed back to the base all proud with our catch.
-The funny part was that the old man fishing down the bank had paid us a visit just before we left to ask what bait we were using so we gave him the nightcrawlers and our left over cheese bait.
-The plan was to freeze the fish for the trip back to San Diego and then slice them into steak slices and smoke them on my buddies Weber.
-As it turned out, we had to replace my buddy Les’s water heater right after we returned from Klamath on that trip so we spent the day smoking trout and replacing his water heater.
-We had a lot of smoked trout and it filled the smoker from top to bottom so we bagged up a bunch and took it to the squadron for everyone to enjoy.
+Again and again, we caught these large rainbows until the 3 of us had 2 nice trout a piece and we headed back to the base all proud with our catch.
+The funny part was that the old man fishing down the bank had paid us a visit just before we left to ask what bait we were using so we gave him the nightcrawlers and our left-over cheese bait.
+The plan was to freeze the fish for the trip back to San Diego and then slice them into steak slices, marinade them in Teriyaki and smoke them on my buddies Weber.
+As it turned out, we had to replace my buddy Les’s water heater right after we returned from Klamath on that trip, so we spent the day smoking trout and replacing his water heater.
+We had a lot of smoked trout, and it filled the smoker from top to bottom, so we bagged up a bunch and took it to the squadron for everyone to enjoy.

 Just after that trip to Klamath it was the start of the first Gulf War and things changed fast.
 There were no more trips to Klamath and the focus of just about all the fighter squadrons was the Gulf War.
-I never went back to Klamath after that trip but I’ll never forget the beauty of that area.
-To me, the air was always fresh with just a hint of the pacific ocean in the mix.
-Unfortunately, when I think of Klamath I also think that I had a good friend who’s life ended in that place, so young and so far from home.
+I never went back to Klamath after that trip, but I’ll never forget the beauty of that area.
+To me, the air was always fresh with just a hint of the Pacific Ocean in the mix.
+Unfortunately, when I think of Klamath, I also remember that I had a good friend that lost his life in that place, so young and so far from home.